Powerful learning setting students up for success in high school, and beyond.

 Alzar School develops young leaders through authentic, meaningful experiences.
 On the academic front, Alzar School achieves powerful outcomes by combining the benefits of experiential education, small class sizes (average student teacher ratio of 4:1), and individual feedback for personal growth.
 Students spend time in designated and active followership and leadership positions, both on campus and in the field, and take on increasing responsibility over the semester.
 Cultural exchange and outdoor adventure provide experiences that extend our classrooms.
 These non-traditional settings provide the platform for authentic lessons in problem-solving, resiliency, communication, and more.

 The curriculum of Alzar School is designed for students pursuing a challenging course of study at their sending schools.
 Alzar School offers a variety of traditional courses to coincide with typical schedules of motivated sophomore and junior students.
 Students typically take seven classes while at Alzar School: math, science, English, history, Spanish, leadership, and PE.
-All courses are taught at the Honors or AP-level.
+Students can earn Honors or AP designation for Alzar School coursework.
 If a student needs a course that Alzar School does not offer, Independent Study may be a possibility.
 The Curriculum Guide contains a complete list of courses and descriptions.

 An Alzar School education is designed to set students up for continued success in high school and beyond, and data shows that student GPAs increase after a semester at Alzar School.
 Education is expanded through the unique opportunities presented by international and residential programming.
 You can learn more about college readiness and how we work with sending schools.